arnehuang/arnehuang.github-io/_posts/2018-09-14-The Inefficiency of Veganism.md

 ---

 <br/>
+Scientifically, it doesn't make sense to grow cows to get meat.
+Cows are meant to be making more cows.
+For energy that you put into a cow, most of it will be wasted: they grow reproductive organs, they have nerves to avoid pain, they have a whole system that needs energy to make more cows.
+Not make more meat.
+Thats why figuring out to to grow meat to get meat will be a game changer.

-If you care about the cause, consider donating time or effort to spreading awareness for companies like [Mosa Meat.](https://www.mosameat.com/)
+If you care about these things, consider checking out companies like [Mosa Meat.](https://www.mosameat.com/)

 At the end of the day, the market has to drive veganism.
 Economic incentives need to be in place in order to drive the massive change needed to have any sort of impact.